/blog/can_protocol

 CheckExpected value

-CAN_H to CAN_L resistance with network powered offabout 60 ohm
+CAN_H to CAN_L resistance with network powered offabout 60 ohm in the standard topology

-Terminationstwo 120 ohm resistors at the ends
+Terminationstwo equivalent 120-ohm terminations at the ends

 Wiringtwisted pair